LamTS72/RAG_AcademicDocument/README.md

 ## 🚀 How to Use
 1. Place your PDF documents in the `docs/` folder.
 2. Run the application using the Uvicorn command.
-3. Use the API to submit queries, and the system will retrieve relevant documents and generate responses using the Mistral 7B model.
+3. Open the `frontend/index.html` file in your web browser to start a conversation.

 ## 📚 Documentation
 All documentation files are located in the `docs/` folder.
 Refer to these files for detailed explanations of the system's architecture and usage.